A Brief History

 Bob, his wife, Lisa, and son, Kaden moved to Charleston in 2007.
 Savannah’s loss has been Mt.
 Pleasant’s gain.
 Bob became a manager of the Coastal Cupboard in August, 2014.
 His effective leadership, grilling expertise, wonderful sense of humor and affection for helping our customers have enriched the Coastal Cupboard staff from the onset.
 Stop in and feel free to chat him up about all things grilling and cooking.
 Then let him get back to work for a little while, please.
 His passions and smile are contagious and engaging.

 In his “too little spare time”, Bob is an avid indoor/outdoor cook and Big Green Egg aficionado.
 (How lucky is Lisa?)
-Bob also coaches the Moultrie Middle School boys’ baseball team through the Mt.
-Pleasant Recreation Department, and “coaches”and cheers from the stands at Kaden’s college baseball games.
-Additionally, Bob is an insurance agent who helps his clients with Life and Long Term Care Insurance planning.
+Bob also coaches baseball through the Mt.
+Pleasant Recreation Department, and is a musician.
 He clearly lives in the fast lane.
 Please follow Bob on Instagram @biggreenguy

 Ellen made an immediate impact when she joined the staff at The Coastal Cupboard.
 Her enthusiasm for cooking and for trying new recipes has provided her with a solid foundation for buying cookbooks and cookware.
 One of her favorite cookware manufactures is Swiss Diamond, the manufacturer of a complete line of non-stick cookware.
 When not at The Coastal Cupboard, Ellen enjoys spending time with her husband Mickey (you may know him from Charleston Grill) and their dog, Hefner.
 She and Mickey enjoy a variety of dining experiences.
 She is the store’s resident “foodie”, and can tell you where to eat, what to eat, and how to eat it.
 Don’t be surprised if you run into her cruising local farmer’s markets for everything fresh and delicious.